Where my WordPress people at?

-Canonical URL: If the page is extremely similar to another existing one in your website (to the point that it might be considered duplicate content) the “original” page URL should be inserted here.
+Canonical URL: If the page is extremely similar to another existing one on your website (to the point that it might be considered duplicate content), the “original” page URL should be inserted here.

 Schema markup adds context to your content and data.
-It helps Google understand your content in a useway way and enhances searcher’s experience.
+It helps Google understand your content in a useful way and enhances the searcher’s experience.

 By adding context to your pages, your pages will not only rank higher, but you will also get more click-through-rate and impressions.

 There are many improvements your site can make, considering the site’s speed is a strong user experience factor.

 One of the most effective ways to increase this is by using a caching plugin to cache your posts and pages as static files.
 These static files are shown to users, rather than generating new ones each time, which will improve the performance.

 WordPress recommends using plugins like W3 Total Cache, WP Super Cache, or Cache Enabler.